Monarda citriodora

 Monarda is widely used as an additive to tea - just a couple of leaves will give a cup of tea an exquisite aftertaste, a seasoning for meat dishes and salads to whet appetite and improve digestion.

-Monarda is photophilous, but it also tolerates partial shade.
-For seedlings, seeds are sown in March-April, the depth of seeding is 0.5-1 cm.
-Pick in the phase of 1-2 true leaves at a distance of 3-4 cm from each other.
-Landing in the ground to a permanent place in late May - early June.
-Can be grown in a seedless way.
-Sowing in open ground in May, followed by picking and replanting to a permanent place.
-Planting scheme 40x50 cm.
+Monarda is light-loving but also tolerates partial shade.
+Seeds are sown for seedlings in March-April, seeding depth 0.5-1 cm.
+Pricking out in the phase of 1-2 true leaves at a distance of 3-4 cm from each other.
+Planting in the ground in a permanent place in late May – early June.

 Bergamot, Scarlet Monarda, Oswego Tea or Crimson Beebalm.